 Sunlight and Good Sleep Improve Bipolar Disorder

 Bipolar disorder affects more than 13 million Americans and over 170 million people around the world.
-New research confirms this disorder may be a lot simpler than one might think.
-More specifically, we’re talking about sunlight and sleep.
+Research confirms this disorder may really be about sunlight and sleep.

 Symptoms of bipolar disorder

 A diagnosed case of bipolar disorder is typically symptomized by alternating manic and depressive states.
 The more frequent the alternation and the more elevated the highs and lows are, the more severe the case.
-And a manic or depressive state that lasts more than seven days is considered diagnosable as Bipolar Disorder I according to the National Institute of Mental Health.
+And a manic or depressive state that lasts more than seven days can be diagnosed as Bipolar Disorder I according to the National Institute of Mental Health.